 Social Aspects Of Your Relationship

-On top of the four pillars you will also require a checklist to ensure you provide the correct documents to evidence your identity, health and character, relationship status and essential forms.
+On top of the four pillars you will also require a checklist to ensure you provide the correct documents to evidence your identity, health, character, your relationship status and other essential forms.

-In immigration terms a relationship is considered 'Defacto' after you have known each other for a minimum of 12 months.
-Your relationship should be genuine and continuing and you should live together permanently or not apart o a permanent basis.
+In immigration terms a relationship is considered 'Defacto' after you have known and committed to each other for a minimum of 12 months.
+Your relationship should be genuine and continuing and you should live together permanently or not apart on a permanent basis.

 Currently in Australia there is no income requirement to sponsor your defacto partner or spouse.
-You may be unemployed, in receipt of Centrelink, sole trader; no matter your income level you are not required to disclose this.
+You may be unemployed, in receipt of Centrelink or even a sole trader.
+No matter your income level you are not required to disclose this.
 Of course you should have adequate funds to meet the hefty government visa charges and sign a declaration that you understand and agree to your sponsorship obligations.

-LGBT Community has been availing of your services for many years for advice and direction when submitting a partner or marriage visa in Australia.
-There is no discrimination or no 'bar' for same sex couples; all visas in the Australia visa program are open to gat couples.
+LGBT Community has been availing of our services for many years for advice and direction when submitting a partner or marriage visa in Australia.
+There is no discrimination or no 'bar' for same sex couples, all visas in the Australia visa program are open to gay couples.